PEOPLE

 Katrina Viloria

-Katrina is a Slytherin born and raised in the Philippines.
+Katrina is a BTS Army who grew up in the Philippines.
 Her family later decided to voyage to the last frontier and moved to Alaska when she was 13 years old.
 In Alaska she explored her love for science and pursued an undergraduate degree in biology at the University of Alaska Anchorage.
-It was during this time she landed a summer internship with the NIDDK, and learned about diabetes with her first lab experience.
+It was during this time she landed a summer internship with the NIDDK, and learned about diabetes as her first lab experience.
 Her quest for knowledge and travel brought her to Kingston University London where she acquired a Masters in Biotechnology.
 Here she met Dr. Natasha Hill with whom she undertook a summer project studying matricellular proteins.
-After enjoying research work, fish and chips and afternoon tea, she decided to stay in England and continue her work in Kingston to pursue a PhD investigating SPARC matricellular proteins and their role in diabetes.
-Katrina’s thirst for adventure lead her to the University of Birmingham where she joined Prof. David Hodson’s #hodsquad as a postdoc to uncover the role of vitamin-D binding protein in diabetes.
+After enjoying research work, fish and chips and afternoon tea, she decided to stay in England and continue her work in Kingston to pursue a PhD investigating SPARC matricellular proteins and their role in beta cell function.
+Katrina’s thirst for adventure lead her to the University of Birmingham where she joined Prof. David Hodson’s #hodsquad as a postdoc to uncover the role of GC-globulin in glucagon-secreting alpha cells.
+The lab later moved to OCDEM University of Oxford where she continues to study the role of GC-globulin, this time in GLP1-R regulation.
 Currently, Katrina enjoys her time in England, discovering new places to run and hike.
 Apart from finding the cure to diabetes, next on her bucket list is to run the 6 Abbott World Major Marathons.

 katrina.viloria@ocdem.ox.ac.uk